Alzheimer’s disease usually starts silently, with brain changes that begin years before anyone notices a problem.

 - Wander away from home and get lost

-During the moderate stage of Alzheimer's, people with Alzheimer's can still remember details about their lives and the people around them.
-They can take care of some tasks on their own.
+But they can still remember details about their lives and the people around them.
+And they can take care of some tasks on their own.

-But at this stage, they will need help from a caregiver -- such as a friend or family member -- to keep them clean, safe, and calm.
+Even so, they will need help from a caregiver, such as a friend or family member, to keep them safe, calm, and clean.
 Although they can be somewhat independent, they may no longer be able to live on their own.

-They are not able to drive at this point, so they will need someone to take them to doctor visits and do other errands with them.
+They are not able to drive at this point.
+So they will need someone to take them to doctor visits, to see friends or do things they enjoy, and do other errands with them.